Reloaded-Project/Reloaded-III/docs/Common/Configuration/Hardware-Configs/Displays.md

     Over 95% will, but availability of these settings may depend on the OS and display connector used.

     - HasFallback: `yes`

+!!! info "We will use SDL for this"

 You can add `monitor` specific settings under the `[[hardware.monitors]]` section.